ryanlorica/processing-element/README.md

 *Version 2 Proposal.*

 ## Overview
 Arrays of processing elements (PE) are at the heart of many deep neural network (DNN) accelerator designs [2].
 This implementation presents a novel PE design intended to emulate existing dataflows as well as generalize to new ones.
 It allows configuration both post- and pre- synthesis.
-The pre-synthesis configurability consists of bit-widths, multiplier/adder type, and module existence.
+The pre-synthesis configurability consists of bit-widths, number representation, multiplier/adder type, and module existence.
 Post-synthesis configuration consists of data routing and function selection.

 ## Microarchitecture
 The PE microarchitecture consists of seven modules and a minature NoC.
-The simple NoC routes data according to routing registers that can be configured post-synthesis.
-Since there are likely many cycles in between processing different DNN layers, this CGRA approach minimizes routing power cost.
+The post-synthesis configurability is leverages an all-to-all NoC between the seven modules.
+The NoC is configured via reprogrammable registers to route data along specific paths.
+Since there are likely many cycles in between processing different DNN layers, this CGRA approach minimizes the overhead routing power cost.
 The PE's seven modules are
 1. an interface with the external array,
 2. a register file for weights,
 3. a register file for activations,